-The idea for these came to me upon stumbling across this recipe.
-Using Cool Whip as a low-fat ice cream substitute?
-Genius.
+The idea for these came to me looking at another recipe that employed Cool Whip as a low-fat ice cream substitute.

 Rather than employ the dastardly artificial whipped cream proxy, I called upon a recipe I've seen floating around the blog world for a while now...coconut whipped cream.

 Coconut whipped cream is perfect for paleo followers as well as those with dairy allergies.
 It's luxurious with a natural sweetness and is pretty much God's gift to alternative diets...and when you sandwich it between two soft, low-fat, flourless, chocolaty spheres of delight, this dessert is pure heaven.

 Paleo Ice Cream Sandwiches